Congratulations and Go Cougs!

 Warranty: You are highly encouraged to purchase a service contract/warranty that covers your laptop for 3 years.
 You may also want to opt for a service contract/warranty that includes accidental damage.

 Tablets: Tablets are not a substitute for a laptop.
-If you elect to purchase a tablet you will still need a laptop for your classes.
-Microsoft Surface Pro 3 & 4 devices are considered laptops.
+If you elect to purchase a tablet, you will still need a laptop for your classes and exams.
+Microsoft Windows 10 S, Surface Go, and Surface Pro X devices are not supported for exams.
+If you have questions or unsure if your device is supported please contact Pharmacy IS at 509-358-7916, email firstname.lastname@example.org.

 Smartphones: Some students elect to purchase smartphones in addition to a laptop.
 When purchasing a smartphones please read the specifications carefully to understand data plan limits/overage charges and pharmacy applications requirements before purchasing a smartphone.

-Backing up your laptop: It is recommended that you back up your computer to DVDs, external hard drives or online backup storage to protect computer from any data loss.
+Backing up your laptop: It is recommended that you back up your computer to external hard drives or online backup storage to protect your computer from any data loss.
+Students receive free OneDrive cloud storage with their Office 365 subscriptions.

 The college hosts many events throughout the year to bring our alumni, students, faculty, and colleagues together!
 Keep an eye on our pharmacy calendar for upcoming events in your area.
-We also post events in our monthly CougaRx Newsletter which can be emailed directly to your inbox.
-Subscribe here!
+We also post events in our monthly CougaRx Newsletter which will be emailed directly to your inbox.

 Prepare for your first-year courses